-- providing recreation opportunities on state land and water that serves multiple purposes such as habitat protection, timber management, and mineral resource extraction; - assisting communities through cooperative planning, conveyance of state lands, and grants-in-aid for parks and trails within population centers; - encouraging commercial development of recreational facilities and services through concession contracts, land sales, leases, and permits where public recreation needs can most effectively be provided by private enterprise, while minimizing environmental impacts and conflicts with the existing users of an area; - protection of recreation resources including public access, visual resources, fish and wildlife important for recreation, and, where appropriate, the isolation and unique wilderness characteristics of the planning area; - management of recreation to avoid or minimize user conflict, provide for a quality experience for all user groups, and protect the natural values and attributes of the area within which the recreation occurs; and, - protection of ecosystems and habitat from damage caused by inappropriate recreation use.
+- providing recreation opportunities on state land and water that serves multiple purposes such as habitat protection, timber management, and mineral resource extraction; - assisting communities through cooperative planning, conveyance of state lands, and grants-in-aid for parks and trails within population centers; - encouraging commercial development of recreational facilities and services through concession contracts, land sales, leases, and permits where public recreation needs can most effectively be provided by private enterprise, while minimizing environmental impacts and conflicts with the existing users of an area; - protection of recreation resources including public access, visual resources, fish and wildlife important for recreation, and, where appropriate, the isolation and unique wilderness characteristics of the planning area; - management of recreation to minimize user conflict, provide for a quality experience for all user groups, and protect the natural values and attributes of the area within which the recreation occurs; and, - protection of ecosystems and habitat from damage caused by inappropriate recreation use.

-A. Coordination with Other Landowners and Users of an Area.
-Recreation management, including the location and management of recreation facilities, will take into account the current and projected future uses of lands owned by local governments and private landowners, and should strive for compatibility with adjacent current and projected uses.

-B. Roles of Different Public Land Owners in Providing Public Recreational areas, while local government is generally best suited for providing and managing community recreation opportunities.
+- A. Coordination with Other Landowners and Users of an Area.
+Recreation management, including the location and management of recreation facilities, will take into account the current and projected future uses of lands owned by local governments and private landowners, and should strive for compatibility with adjacent current and projected uses. - B. Roles of Different Public Land Owners in Providing Public Recreational Opportunities.
+Generally, the state's role is to retain and manage land supporting recreational opportunities of regional or statewide significance.
+The state and federal governments are most capable of providing recreational opportunities that require large land areas, while local government is generally best suited for providing and managing community recreation opportunities.
 To recognize local government's role in providing community recreation needs, the state may transfer state land designated Public Recreation-Dispersed (Rd) or state recreation sites within or near existing communities, if the municipality has parks and recreation powers and if this action is in the overall best interest of the state (AS 38.05.810).
 The selection of these sites shall be agreed to by local government and the state, and shall be contingent on the local government's commitment to develop and maintain the recreation uses, facilities, and values of these areas.